Enigma: Intermission 2

 Enigma: Intermission 2 (stylized as Enigma: Intermission II) is a compilation album by power metal band Stratovarius, released on 28 September 2018 worldwide.
-The album has a collection of rare Stratovarius tracks from their four most recent studio albums: Polaris, Elysium, Nemesis and Eternal.
-It also includes three new tracks: Enigma, Burn Me Down and Oblivion, along with four orchestral versions of previous Stratovarius songs.
+The album has a collection of rare Stratovarius tracks spanning four of their studio albums: Polaris, Elysium, Nemesis and Eternal.
+It also includes three new tracks: "Enigma", "Burn Me Down" and "Oblivion", along with four orchestral versions of previous Stratovarius songs.
 The album is a follow-up to 2001's Intermission.

-Two songs from the album were released as singles before its release: Oblivion on 10 August and Unbreakable (Orchestral Version) on 14 September 2018.
+Two songs from the album were released as singles before its release: "Oblivion" on 10 August and "Unbreakable (Orchestral Version)" on 14 September 2018.

 Track listing

+Tracks 1, 4 & 7 were previously unreleased and recorded in 2018.
+Tracks 13-16 are orchestral versions recorded in 2018.